openstack/adjutant/doc/source/features.rst

 be considered a feature, it potentially could be these.
 The plan is to add many of these, which any cloud can use out of the box, or augment as needed.

-To enable these they must be added to `ACTIVE_TASKVIEWS` in the conf file.
+To enable these they must be added to `ACTIVE_DELEGATE_APIS` in the conf file.

 For most of these there are matching panels in Horizon.